Note: LogSim is not to be confused with the British company Logistics Simulation Ltd., or with a log-making simulation program from HALCO Software.

-The objects flowing through the model are instantiated by external agents, that send events into the organisation we are modelling.
+The objects flowing through the model are instantiated by External Agents, that send events into the organisation we are modelling.
 These events are characterised by the instantiation of these objects, with their default properties.
 External agents can also be subscribed to receive events from within the model, on certain moments.

 Objects are created by Events.
 We can see here an initial event called SWIFT-payment, creating objects every 25 minutes according to a stochastic distribution (in this case an exponential distribution).

-The objects created by this event have a set of characteristics, that you can see above.
+The objects created by this event have an unbounded set of characteristics, that you can see above.
 LogSim 3 supports 2 attributes, and an unlimited number of them (as long as the total of percentages is 100 percent of course).
 Each of these can be assigned a due date, that is we specify that in order to comply with our business rules these objects should be processed after this period of time.

-Finally we can specify how many objects or work orders are created.
+Lastly we can specify how many objects or work orders are created.
 Again, this quantity can be specified as a stochastic distribution.
 In this case just one, as a fixed quantity, is produced.
 But it could just as well have been any distribution quantity.